tulikaghosh/project1/README.md

-# project1
+# projectOne
-Expense Reimbursement System - 201130
+This project was generated with Angular CLI version 13.0.2.

+##Project Description
 The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+All employees in the company can login and submit request.
+Finance managers can log in and view all reimbursement requests.
 Finance managers are authorized to approve and deny requests for expense reimbursement.

 ## Roles / Responsibilities
 Worked Studio Code for development.